folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 ## Settings > Circulation > Circulation rules

-Libraries can use circulation rules to determine how their items circulate.
-Circulation rules follow FOLIO specific criteria and logic.
-Each circulation rule is made up of one or more criteria and the policies to be associated with those criteria.
-When a defined set of criteria matches a circulation action, the policies that are attached to that criteria are then applied.
-The guidelines for constructing circulation rules are found in the [FOLIO GitHub Circulation rules documentation](https://github.com/folio-org/mod-circulation/blob/master/doc/circulationrules.md).
+Using Folio specific criteria and logic, libraries can create rules that determine how items circulate.
+Each circulation rule is made up of one or more criteria and the policies associated with those criteria.
+When a defined set of criteria matches a circulation action, the policies attached to those criteria are applied.
+You can find the guidelines for constructing circulation rules in the [FOLIO GitHub Circulation rules documentation](https://github.com/folio-org/mod-circulation/blob/master/doc/circulationrules.md).

 You can write circulation rules to determine the following: